-The residency program is structured into four quarterly periods.
+The residency program includes 3 concurrent major rotations and 1 minor rotation throughout the training year.
+The program is structured into four quarterly periods.
 The main focus of the first quarter includes: orientation to the practice and residency program, building competence in initial consultations, building an intervention caseload, developing initial treatment plans, and establishing individualized residency training goals.
 The second and third quarters will focus on continued growth, competence and independence of skills from the first quarter in addition to managing and carrying a full caseload as well as addressing any areas of need in the resident's training.
 The fourth quarter focuses on the integration and consolidation of clinical, ethical and professional skills developed throughout the residency year.
 The focus will also shift to preparing to terminate and/or transition clients and supporting the resident in transitioning to the next stage of their professional career.
-The final quarter also includes involvement in the summer camp day treatment program as well as opportunities for provision of supervision of junior trainees.

-At the end of each quarter for quarters 1 through 3, the resident is expected to complete an applied clinical presentation to the staff.
+At the end of each guarter for guarters 1 through 3, the resident is expected to complete an applied clinical presentation to the staff.
 In these presentations, residents present a clinical, ethical or differential diagnosis issue, connect the topic to relevant literature/research/theory and use clinical material from an assessment or treatment case to highlight the issue.
 At the end of the fourth quarter, the resident will present their program development/evaluation project to the team.
 The resident will submit a written summary of each clinical presentation to the supervisor.